-We were at our county fair, stinky and sweaty after a long week of showing animals and enjoying 4-H activities.
+We were at our county fair, stinky and sweaty after a long week of showing animals.
 It was the last day, which is always hard.
 Some of our animals would go home with us.
 Others would be sold at auction.

-Even though my son wasn’t particularly fond of this set of lambs (they’d given him a lot of trouble!), he was having a hard time sending them on.
+Even though my son wasn’t particularly fond of this set of lambs (they’d given him a lot of trouble!), he was having a hard time letting go.
 He’s old enough to understand the food chain.
 And while our whole job was to pass a good product on to the consumer, selling animals is tough.

 First we stopped by our tack box.
 We sat down and fanned ourselves off.
 I knew I smelled like a barn, but I was too hot and tired to care.
 The best I could do is switch out of my nasty gym shoes and slip into my $1 flip flops.

 We headed out.
 As we got out of the truck and headed into the store, I felt a snap.
 My $1 shoes had given their last flip.
 There was no way to put them back together.
 I had no other shoes with me, and we weren’t close to home.
 I decided I’d just have to grab whatever shoes they had inside.